AuckeBos/dataplatform/README.md

 - Bronze.
 The bronze layer is also append-only, but in a standardized format.
 The step from landing to bronze is the most complex one.
 This step will contain specific logic, which will also flatten and split complex objects into multiple entities.
 Processing data into bronze goes per-entity.
 However, how an entity should be retrieved from the landing zone differs greatly per entity.
 It can be an as-is copy from landing, it could be extracting a nested object from a parent, or it could be copying a parent, but dropping nested properties.
 The logic will not be system-specific, but pattern-specific.
 When a new pattern of landing->bronze is found, a processor is created for this pattern.
 The metadata of the bronze (which is also the silver) entity will reference the processor type.
 This ensures that any future systems returning data in this format, do not require new code.
 We therefor have a BronzeProcessor for each landing structure type.
 This processor receives the target entity as parameter.
 The metadata will define the landing_entity which will contain the data for the bronze entity.
 The structure-specific processor contains the specific logic to extract the bronze entity from the landing-entity data.
 - Silver.
 In this layer, we maintain SCD2 history.
 The bronze-silver entity relationship is one-to-one.
 There is no flattening or simplifying.
 The goal of the silver layer is to maintain scd2 history using generic logic.
 - Gold.
 This layer contains business logic.
 New entities will be created here, usually by combining multiple source entities.
 It can also use ML models to generate new entities.
 This layer is not based on metadata, since it contains custom business logic.

+The audit tables contain result statuses for the batches.
+If some entity fails for some layer, this is represented in those layers.
+When a flow starts, it always checks the audit tables for the given input.
+If they indicate that some flow is either still running, or was yet successful, the flow will not start.
+It wil log this, and return.
+It is possible that some entities should be processed, and some should not.
+The flow run can indicate to override this, and to force process the data anyway.
+This would be done by a manual run, to reprocess data.

+To rerun failed pipelines, we have two options:
+- Rerun the failed run.
+We use the prefect UI to rerun the failed run.
+This will rerun the flow, and all tasks that failed.
+This is useful if the failure was due to a temporary issue, like a network error.
+- Start a new run with the right parameters.
+This can also be used to rerun specific parts, for example some entity in some layer.

 # Storage
 We use two different storage solutions: Mongo and Postgres.
 Mongo is used to store metadata and data in the landingzone.
 This is a good fit, since the data is often semi structured and nested.
 Because we will not query on source data directly, we do not have a requirement of a SQL interface.
 Because we will want to query on processed data, we use Postgres.
 This means that we'll often have a flattening step when moving data from landing to bronze.
 Flattening is done by following defined conventions.
 For example: a nested attribute is flattened into a column that concatenates nesting levels using underscores.